Hard work, big prize: Bristol is shaping what it means to be a smart city

 The partner ecosystems needed to deliver a smart city vision have to grow in many directions.
 The increasingly important role that local universities are playing in shaping and developing urban innovation programmes, for example, is notable.

 There’s a need to develop more integrated approaches to city issues.
-A growing number of projects recognise the interconnection between transport, health, energy and housing, for example, and the need to assess the impact of innovations across these traditional silos.
+A growing number of projects recognize the interconnection between transport, health, energy and housing, for example, and the need to assess the impact of innovations across these traditional silos.

 How is Bristol leading?